Creative non-fiction essays in literature, politics, history, or philosophy allow space for affirming one's stance on issues, old and new.

 Dolley met and married John Todd in 1790.
 She gave birth to two sons; only one survived the yellow fever epidemic that struck Philadelphia.
-This son, John Payne, would cause his mother much heartache through his failure to support himself.
+The surviving son, John Payne Todd, would cause his mother much heartache through his failure to support himself.
 He accumulated many debts but never put any effort into paying them.
 In October 1793, her husband also succumbed to yellow fever.

 Marriage to James Madison

 Dolley Payne Todd married James Madison in September 1794.
 Madison was a successful Virginia farmer and politician, who helped compose the Constitution.
 Although he was Episcopalian, Dolley agreed to marry him.
 They lived in a rented house in Philadelphia for the first years of their marriage.
 Dolley’s sister Anna lived with the Madisons.
 Madison took on the responsibility of being a father to Dolley’s young son, John Payne Todd.

 During these early years of her marriage, Dolley began to learn about the life of a political wife, but her husband decided to retire from government after John Adams was elected president in 1796.
 The Madisons retired to Montpelier, the Madison plantation, located in the Piedmont area of Virginia.
 There, Dolley cared for her family, including her son and her sister.
 But in 1800, when Thomas Jefferson was elected president, Madison accepted Jefferson’s nomination to be his secretary of state, so the family moved to Washington, D. C., which had recently become the new capital.